Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Method

 and

-respectively, where $C$ is a constant, $n$ is the number of individuals, $\boldsymbol{\mu}_{i}$ and $\boldsymbol{\Sigma}_{i}$ are the mean vector and the variance-covariance matrix of the repeated outcome $\boldsymbol{y}_{i}$.
-We construct the proposed model using the R package \textit{OpenMx} with the optimizer CSOLNP \citep{OpenMx2016package, Pritikin2015OpenMx, Hunter2018OpenMx, User2018OpenMx}.
-To demonstrate how to fit the proposed Jenss-Bayley LCSM, we provide \textit{OpenMx} code in the online appendix (\url{https://github.com/####/Extension_projects}).
+respectively, in which $C$ is a constant, $n$ is the number of individuals, $\boldsymbol{\mu}_{i}$ and $\boldsymbol{\Sigma}_{i}$ are the mean vector and the variance-covariance matrix of the longitudinal outcome $\boldsymbol{y}_{i}$.
+We construct the proposed model using the R package \textit{OpenMx} with a default optimizer CSOLNP \citep{OpenMx2016package, Pritikin2015OpenMx, Hunter2018OpenMx, User2020OpenMx}.
+To demonstrate how to fit the proposed Jenss-Bayley LCSM, we provide \textit{OpenMx} code in the online appendix (\url{https://github.com/Veronica0206/LCSM_projects}).
+We can also fit the proposed Jenss-Bayley LCSM using other SEM software such as \textit{Mplus} 8.
+The code is provided on the Github website for researchers who are interested in using it.